Last updated on January 10, 2022

 Few useful tips on how to prevent ransomware attacks

 Ransomware is a type of malware (malicious software) which criminals use to extort money.
 It holds data to ransom using encryption or by locking users out of their device.
-We explore the different ways to protect your computer and your data from ransomware attacks.
+In here we explore different ways to protect your computer and your data from ransomware attacks.

 In this section, we give you tips on how to prevent ransomware attacks, from never clicking on unverified links, to avoid using unfamiliar USBs.
 Read on to learn more about ransomware prevention.